SaltyGoo/saltygoo.github.io/pages/BaldurHex/28-Pass.md

 <span class="blacktitle"> Feature B - Nashkel River</span>

 A sturdy stone bridge crosses the alpine river that links Nashkel to Fisherman's Lake.
-The idyllic view cant make you shake the feeling of being watched.
+The idyllic view cannot make you shake the feeling of being watched.

 ---